X

 Transport and Travel Conditions

-We rate this tour activity level '2' (please click on the blue button to the right of your screen for a full definition), though past travellers have indicated that the trip could qualify as a '2.5' (we reserve the '3' rating for our hiking tours) owing to its overall ambitious nature, our full days, and walking tours of towns/cities and sites, some of which are large.
+We rate this tour activity level '2' (for details please click on the 'About Us' -> 'Tour Styles'), though past travellers have indicated that the trip could qualify as a '2.5' (we reserve the '3' rating for our hiking tours) owing to its overall ambitious nature, our full days, and walking tours of towns/cities and sites, some of which are large.
 One very important consideration is the multiple train journeys on which one must be 100% independent with one's luggage.
 Japanese train stations are large and, though most feature escalators/elevators, one must be prepared to board/disembark trains with luggage, which you will also have to store on board.
-To make this easier, when possible, we send our larger bags ahead via overnight delivery (you will need to pack an overnight bag).
+To make this easier, when possible, we send our larger bags ahead via overnight delivery (you will need to pack an overnight bag - these occasions are listed in the full tour itinerary).

 We will also have short walks to and from dinners, some of which will be traditional Japanese settings that may require that you remove your shoes.
 There are also several visits—mostly temples/shrines—that also require that visitors remove their shoes.